Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 They descended upon the Material Plane, their wrath manifesting as cataclysms that shattered kingdoms and extinguished lives.
 Earthquakes, plagues, and storms of fire rained down upon the mortal realms, reducing once-thriving civilizations to smoldering ruins.

-Nor did they spare the [[Gentle Zephyr|Plane of Air]], where [[Akadi]]'s creations soared.
+Nor did they spare the Gentle Zephyr|Plane of Air, where Akadi's creations soared.
 With malevolent glee, they unleashed tempests that tore through the skies, scattering the creatures that lived there, leaving a trail of devastation in their wake.

 Asmodeus did not partake in this onslaught.
 He deemed the mortals to insignificant to warrant any true combat.
 He saw them as ants unworthy of the boot that came to crush them.